pnguyen12/React-Cache-Image/README.md

 ## Motivation

 You don't need to fetch your images if they aren't viewable when the page loads.
+This is also different than brower image caching.
+If you have a set of dynamic images that change over time relying on browser caching may not be the best solution.
 This library takes advantage of the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and loads your images based on the target element with an ancestor element.

 ## Usage